For years now, ISPs have been searching for alternative revenue streams to avoid just being "dumb pipes."

 BT's belated confession that it secretly used its customers' traffic to test the safety of ad targeting technology can only add to the distrust around Phorm.

-in your possession certain pictures deemed "offensive" or "obscene" by the government.
+to have in your possession certain pictures deemed "offensive" or "obscene" by the government.
 No, this is not 1984, surprisingly.
-According to this proposed bill, if you have in your possession hardcore BDSM sexual imagery you can be
+According to this proposed bill, if you have in your possession hardcore BDSM sexual imagery

-you in situ.
+photographs you in situ.
 Let's then say that the next day you decide to upload those photos to a blog, so you can both look at them.
-Your girlfriend likes the pictures so much she decides she's going to download a couple to her computer so that she has permanent
+Your girlfriend likes the pictures so much she decides she's going to download a couple to her computer so that

 Guess what?
 If this law gets passed, you both would have just broken it, and risked a large fine, if not imprisonment, even though you were willing, mutually consensual participants, and your photos were for your own personal use.
 Both owning and